Skip to main content

 Back to top

-7. I know my GP socially and do not want him to know about a cosmetic operation.
+7. I know my GP socially and do not want them to know about an aesthetic operation.

 This is a relatively exceptional circumstance, but when it does happen the patient should still have access to support from a GP if they want it.
 In this situation, you can request to see a different GP within your practice by explaining your concerns, each practice will be different but most will be happy for an alternative GP to offer advice and support.